 This is then deducted from the final sale figure less costs incurred during the sale, including legal fees:

 Final sale figure – true purchase price = net profit

 Although you can deduct purchasing and selling expenses, you should note that this does not apply to any other debts or mortgages that you have.
 Furthermore, until January 2015, the Spanish Tax Authority took inflation into account when calculating capital gains tax.
 However, this is no longer the case.
 This means that some people are paying significantly more CGT.

 What happens if I’ve made improvements to the property?

 Aside from “do you pay tax when you sell your house in Spain?”, a frequent question our clients ask is what happens if you have made substantial improvements to your property and it has increased in value.
 Firstly, it is important to ensure that you have the correct building licences for any changes that you have made.
 These will also need to have been recorded at the Land Registry.
 When you register the changes there will be a revaluation of how much the property is worth that should bring it more in line with your selling price.
 As with most taxes, being aware of what to expect helps you plan accordingly.

 More questions you might have

 Navigating the taxation system of a foreign country can be an intimidating task – especially if you don’t speak the language.
 Furthermore, as many people who live in Spain know, Spanish bureaucracy can be particularly challenging.
 However, if you want to sell your home, Ábaco Advisers is here to help.
-At Ábaco Advisers, our team of experienced fiscal and taxation advisers can help you make sure you follow regulations.
-For more information, without obligation, don’t hesitate to give us a call.
+At Ábaco Advisers, our team of experienced fiscal and taxation experts can help you make sure you follow regulations.
+For more information, without obligation, don’t hesitate to fill out this form.
 We can give you the advice you need in the language of your choice.